-deliberately created around what counted as off-limit topics.3 This ambiguity is aimed at inducing self-censorship and preventing people from strategic evasion.4 Consequently, unlike propaganda, which is openly guided by ideologies or political agendas, the objectives of censorship are more difficult to identify.
+often induces self-censorship and prevents people from strategic evasion.
+Thus, unlike propaganda, which is openly guided by ideologies or political agendas, identifying the objectives of censorship is harder.

-To further understand the potential effects of government censorship, this paper asks the following question: why are certain kinds of political rumors more credible than others in China?
-The hypothesis draws a connection between people's sensitivity towards government censorship and the credibility of political rumors in the context of increasing political polarization and media distrust.
-By situating the research question in an up-to-date political environment, this research displays a better understanding on why state censorship can be effective and counter-productive simultaneously.
-Also, this paper tries to find what factors are related to people's sensitivity towards government censorship when using social media.
+To further understand the potential effects of government censorship, this paper asks: why are certain kinds of political rumors more credible than others in China?
+The hypothesis connects people's sensitivity towards government censorship with the credibility of political rumors in the context of increasing political polarization and media distrust.
+By situating the research question in an up-to-date political environment, this research reveals a better understanding of why state censorship can be effective and counter-productive simultaneously.
+Also, this paper identifies four factors that are related to people's sensitivity towards government censorship when using social media.

-The research question has real-world implications since the spread of rumors on social media is becoming a serious problem in China, especially during the recent covid crisis.
-Moreover, as political polarization has become an increasing concern in the field of political communication, the research question helps to understand how authoritarian regimes can "guide" the political discussion online by fostering media bias in favor of themselves.
+The research question of credibility has real-world implications since the spread of rumors on social media is becoming a serious problem in China, especially during the recent covid crisis.
+Moreover, as political polarization has become an increasingly important topic, this research suggests how authoritarian regimes can "guide" the political discussion online by fostering media bias in favor of themselves.